 Specific fuel consumption changes in a similar manner as fuel-air ratio.
 Lower value is for hydrogen then for kerosene and higher value is for ethanol and methanol.
-Changes of those values versus kerosene in per cent are presented in Fig. 1.
+Changes of that values plus power change for fuels versus kerosene in per cent are presented in Fig. 1.